Tipcat-98/redditpostsgw2tipcat/README.md

 * Blinding Dissipation: Does not grant the afterimage's shatter blindness.
 * Shattered Concentration: Does not grant the afterimage's shatter boon removal.
 * Mental Anguish: Does not work on the Afterimage's shatter.
-* Sympathetic Visage: Test if afterimage takes condition
+* Sympathetic Visage: Afterimage does not take conditions.
 * Illusionary Inspiration: Works on Afterimage summon.
 * Restorative Illusions: Does not work on the Afterimage's shatter.
 * Cry of Pain: Does not work on the Afterimage's shatter.